erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

-An algorithm that finds the location of a target value within a data structure.
-Solves problems like locating specific records, finding duplicates, and data retrieval.
+An algorithm that finds the location of a target value within a content structure.
+Addresses locating specific records, finding duplicates, and data retrieval.
 Example: Finding a book in a library by searching through catalog entries.
-Works by systematically examining elements and comparing them with the target value until a match is found or all elements are checked.
+Operates by systematically examining elements and comparing them with the target value until a match is found or all elements are checked.

 **Key Characteristics:**
 - **Time Complexity**: Varies